SharePoint Online: Check If List Exists using PowerShell

 PowerShell Script to check if List Exists in SharePoint Online:

-Do you need to check if a SharePoint list exists before creating it?
+Do you need to check if a SharePoint list or document library exists before creating it?
 PowerShell can help!
 In this post, we’ll show you how to use PowerShell to determine whether a list exists or not.
 It will search for the list by name and return a message indicating whether the list was found or not.

 #Load SharePoint CSOM Assemblies